 6. Adesso Tru-Form 150 3-Color Ergonomic Keyboard

-The Adesso Tru-Form 150 draws from the split design so popular in ergonomic keyboards, but while it doesn't do a whole lot new, it offers solid fundamentals at one of the best prices available.
-With an asking price of less than $150, you get a comfortable ergonomic keyboard with a gentle slope and membrane keys that run quiet and offer a life span of 5 million keystrokes.
+The Adesso Tru-Form 150 draws from the split design so popular in ergonomic keyboards, and while it doesn't do a whole lot that's particularly new, it offers solid fundamentals at one of the best prices available.
+With an asking price of less than $150, you get a comfortable ergonomic keyboard with a gentle slope and membrane keys that run quietly and offer a life span of 5 million keystrokes.

 But accuracy is just as important as ergonomics here.
 You have three different backlighting options for typing in the dark, and the large print keys make it easier to hit exactly what you want.
-There's also an integrated palm rest as well as internet and multimedia tools split along a full 20 hot keys that can be customized for what you like.
+There's also an integrated palm rest as well as internet and multimedia tools split along a full set of 20 hotkeys that can be customized to your unique preferences.

 8. Perixx Periboard-512 Ergonomic Split Keyboard

 If you don't need to travel with your computer accessories, one of the best ergonomic keyboards is easily the Perixx Periboard-512.
-This split keyboard incorporates a raised, three dimensional format that's easier on the fingers, and the keys themselves employ reduced tactile feedback so you don't need to hit them hard to get the results you need.
-That's an especially great choice for faster typists.
+This split keyboard incorporates a raised, three-dimensional format that's easier on the fingers, and the keys themselves employ reduced tactile feedback so you don't need to hit them hard to get the results you need.
+That makes it an especially great choice for faster typists.